 Regents Awards for Children of Deceased or Disabled Veterans, Police Officers and Firefighters

 There are awards for children of disabled veterans of the war periods 1941-46, 1950-55, 1961-75, and 1990-end of hostilities.
 There are also awards for children of servicemen who were prisoners of war or missing in action from those periods.
 The award is $450 a year for up to four years of full-time college study in New York State.
 Child of Police Officer-Firefighters Awards are for children of police officers or firefighters who died as a result of an on the job injury after June 30, 1982.
 The award is $450 a year for up to four years of undergraduate study.
-Additional information is also available at HESC.
+The following award / scholarship programs are available from New York State:

 Educational Incentive Program